Nintendo Network: Add-on content

 Add-ons include downloadable content, addition of new features, and patches.
-Add-on software can be added to both digital and physical games.
+Add-on software could be added to both digital and physical games.

 Demos

-Game demos of retail and digital games have been available free to download on the Nintendo eShop since it was updated in December 2011.
+Game demos of retail and digital games had been available free to download on the Nintendo eShop since it was updated in December 2011.
 Developers are required to limit the number of plays available to the user.
 The first paid demo was released in Japan on August 4, 2011 and free demos were released in Japan on December 27, 2011 and in North America on January 19, 2012.

 Virtual Console

-Virtual Console, (Note: バーチャルコンソール (Bācharu Konsōru) in Japan.) sometimes abbreviated as VC, was a specialized section of the Nintendo eShop online service that allowed players to purchase and download games from discontinued consoles and other software for Nintendo's Wii, Wii U, and Nintendo 3DS.
+Virtual Console, (Note: バーチャルコンソール (Bācharu Konsōru) in Japan.) sometimes abbreviated as VC, was a specialized section of the Nintendo eShop online service that allowed players to purchase and download games from older consoles and other software for Nintendo's Wii, Wii U, and Nintendo 3DS.

 Wii U

 The Wii U used the Wii U Menu and Nintendo eShop to access and purchase Virtual Console titles, respectively.
 Virtual Console games on the Wii U can be suspended and users can also create save states anytime.
 All Virtual Console games bought on the Nintendo eShop can be played on the GamePad through Off-TV Play.

-The entire Virtual Console library available on Wii is also available on Wii U, but only through the implementation of the console's "Wii Mode" and Wii Shop Channel, to access and purchase Virtual Console titles.
+The entire Virtual Console library available on Wii was also available on Wii U, but only through the implementation of the console's "Wii Mode" and Wii Shop Channel, to access and purchase Virtual Console titles.

 Nintendo 3DS

-The Nintendo 3DS uses the HOME Menu and Nintendo eShop to access and purchase Virtual Console titles, respectively.
+The Nintendo 3DS used the HOME Menu and Nintendo eShop to access and purchase Virtual Console titles, respectively.
 Virtual Console games on the Nintendo 3DS can be suspended and users can also create save states anytime.

-Special features in this interpretation of the Virtual Console allow players to create Restore Points, temporarily saving the game state for use later, and the optional ability to view games in their original resolution accompanied with special borders.
+Special features in this interpretation of the Virtual Console allow players to create Restore Points, temporarily saving the game state for use later, and the optional ability to view games in their original resolution accompanied by special borders.